vidify/vidify/README.md

 [Defaults]
 player = mpv
 ```

+#### The external player
+Vidify can play videos on any platform.
+If you use the `external` player, the connected device will receive the necessary information to play the music videos.
+You'll need `zeroconf`, which can be pre-installed with `pip install vidify[external]`.

+This is a WIP feature, and it's currently available on any Android system.
+Please check out the [Play Store page](https://play.google.com/store/apps/details?id=com.glowapps.vidify).
+It's also available for Chromecast and Amazon Fire TV Stick.

 ### Audio synchronization
 Vidify has an audio synchronization feature currently under testing.
 The full repository is in [vidify/audiosync](https://github.com/vidify/audiosync), being a separate repo so that it can be installed optionally.